 Popular astronomy graduates

 Developing software and hardware solutions is therefore just as important for Leiden University’s astronomers as developing theories about the universe.
 It is precisely this broad orientation that makes its Astronomy degree programme highly attractive to students.
 ‘We now have over a hundred first-year students.
 This is many more than in the past, but they still all find jobs,’ says Röttgering.
-‘Because our students learn a lot of maths and physics during their study, and also gain hands-on experience with computer science, they’re very popular even outside astronomy.’
+‘As our students learn a lot of maths and physics during their studies, and also gain hands-on experience with computer science, they’re very popular even outside astronomy.’